Robert M. Switzer

-Robert Mauck Switzer (March 6, 1863 - October 28, 1952) was an American educator, lawyer and politician who served four terms as a U.S. Representative from Ohio from 1911 to 1919.
+Robert Mauck Switzer (March 6, 1863 - October 28, 1952) was an American educator, lawyer and politician who served four terms as a U.S. representative from Ohio from 1911 to 1919.

 Biography

 Early life

 Born near Gallipolis, Ohio, Robert Switzer attended the district schools, Gallia Academy, and Rio Grande College.
 He attended the law departments of the University of Virginia at Charlottesville and the Ohio State University of Columbus.

 Career

-He taught school from 1883-1887.
-He then served as Deputy Sheriff of Gallia County 1888-1892.
+He taught school from 1883 to 1887.
+He then served as Deputy Sheriff of Gallia County from 1888 to 1892.

 He was admitted to the bar in 1892 and commenced practice in Gallipolis, Ohio.
 He served as prosecuting attorney of Gallia County 1893-1900.
 He served as delegate to the Republican National Conventions in 1900 and 1920.

+Congress

 He was elected as a Republican to the Sixty-second and to the three succeeding Congresses (March 4, 1911 - March 3, 1919).
 He served on the Subcommittee of the Committee on Mines and Mining which investigated the Copper Country Strike of 1913–14.
 He was an unsuccessful candidate for renomination in 1918 to the Sixty-sixth Congress.
 He also served as City solicitor of Gallipolis, Ohio.

 He then resumed the practice of law.